 This is done with delay circuits (yes, just like on a typical delay pedal).

-The copied signal is sent through a delay circuit and an LFO alters the delay time.
-Altering the delay time will also alter the pitch as the waveform gets slighty stretched (as the delay time is increased) or slightly compressed (as the delay time is decreased).
+The copied signal is sent through a delay circuit, and an LFO alters the delay time.
+Altering the delay time will also alter the pitch as the waveform gets slightly stretched (as the delay time is increased) or slightly compressed (as the delay time is decreased).

 What we get is a sort of vibrato effect on the wet signal(s).
 Combining the phase-modulated copy/copies back with the dry signal produces the chorus effect.

 Chorus produces a widening/thickening of the sound similar to if a chorus of people were singing the note (hence the name).
-Not everyone would be perfectly on pitch the entire time (in typicaly circumstances) and the chorus effect emulates this electronically.
+Not everyone would be perfectly on pitch the entire time (in typical circumstances), and the chorus effect emulates this electronically.

 The Hartke HC33 (link to check the price at B&H Photo/Video) is a great example of a chorus pedal that sounds great on bass guitar.

 The Hartke HC33 is featured in My New Microphone’s Top 11 Best Chorus Pedals For Guitar & Bass.

 Hartke is featured in My New Microphone’s Top 11 Best Bass Guitar Amplifier Brands In The World.

 To learn more about chorus pedals, check out the following My New Microphone articles: